Kindersley Pass, Kootenay National Park

 *Safety equipment – First Aid, Bear spray, Emergency Satellite Communication device

 *Hiking boots or sturdy shoes.
 Early season hikes may be wet and could even have snow in shaded locations

 *Small backpack (large enough to carry all the things)

 *Water (Minimum 1 litre)

 *Lunches are included in all of our full day trips

 *An extra warm layer.
 It can be cool up high in the mountains and its is nice to have a layer for when we stop for a break or lunch

 *Hat/Toque (It can get cold in the alpine)

 Minimum of 4 guests required to book this trip.
+Kootenay National Park has a mandatory minimum of 4 people per group for this trail.
+In the event that this trip does not meet that minimum the trip will not proceed.
 This trip departs from the Radium Visitor Center.
-If the minimum is not met additional fees may apply.
 Privates are available, please contact for details.
 If this trip is cancelled due to weather and or unsafe conditions a full refund will be available.